neandrake/spirc/README.md

 	"secure": false,

 	// some additional options
-	"autoPong": true,			// most servers will kick if PINGs are not replied to "autoAltNick": true,		// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,		// auto-register the user after client connects to server "sendsPerSec": 4			// throttling commands sent per sec "logStream": null,			// the stream for logging
+	"autoPong": true,				// most servers will kick if PINGs are not replied to "autoAltNick": true,			// automatically loop through registering the nicks under the 'altnicks' option "autoRegister": true,			// auto-register the user after client connects to server "sendsPerSec": 4				// throttling commands sent per sec "log": new Log(process.stdout),	// log for output
 }
 ```